8894 Stanford Blvd Suite 200 Columbia, MD 21045-5162

 Non-Surgical Periodontal Therapy in Columbia, MD

 We recommend non-surgical gum treatments if you have mild to moderate symptoms.
-Our non-invasive gum treatments include:
+Our non-invasive gum treatments include the following.

 Scaling and Root Planing

-We use these treatments together to remove bacteria from the teeth and gums.
-Scaling involves removing plaque and hard deposits (calculus or tartar) from the surface of the teeth, both above and below the gum line.
+We use these treatments together to remove bacteria from your teeth and gums.
+Scaling involves removing plaque and hard tartar deposits from your teeth, both above and below the gum line.
 Root planing smooths the tooth-root surfaces to make it harder for bacteria to adhere to the roots.

 Antibiotics and Antimicrobials

-We may recommend the short-term use of a prescription antimicrobial rinse (usually containing chlorhexidine).
+We may recommend or prescribe an antimicrobial rinse that contains chlorhexidine.
 Our office may even recommend a topical antibiotic (such as tetracycline or doxycycline) applied directly to the affected areas.
 These treatments help fight bacteria in the gum pockets.

 Bite Adjustment

-We may use cosmetic or restorative dental procedures to reshape tooth surfaces and repair damaged teeth to align the bite.
-These options include tooth bonding and dental crowns.
+We may recommend cosmetic or restorative dental procedures to reshape tooth surfaces and repair damaged teeth.
+Tooth bonding and dental crowns can help realign your bite.
 Bonding adds structure to chipped or cracked teeth.
 Crowns are caps that fully cover and protect worn or fractured teeth.

 Surgical Treatments for Gum Disease